nbuggia/baron-blog/README.md

 		</p>
 	</article>

-## Advanced Heroku Config
+## Heroku Config

 	$ git add .
 	$ git commit -m 'Publishing article: My article name'
 	$ git push heroku master

-Publish is super simple with git.

-Before you publish for realz, you should delete a few things:
+Before you publish, you should delete a few things:

 * ./pages/test.rhtml
 * ./images/baron-von-underbite.png

-###Adding a Custom Domain Name
+### Adding a Custom Domain Name

 From the Heroku Dashboard, go to the **Settings** section of the app you created, and enter your domain in the **Domains** section.
 Always specify a